 The risk was worth all the discomfort.
 I learned that I have PTSD (post-traumatic stress disorder).
 It was the first time in my life that I stopped adding new bricks to my backpack.
 Instead, I asked for help.
 For the first time since I was five, I went back to that playful child and allowed my curiosity to take over.
 What could be different if I didn’t do all of this alone?
 Through this help, the therapy that followed that, I took the bricks out of the backpack one by one.
 Allowing myself to look at each one newly, playfully, and with curiosity.

 Breaking through the surface

-I am not resilient
+I am not “resilient.”

 When you look up resilient, it means “to able to withstand or recover quickly from difficult conditions.”
 So why does it matter how quickly I recover?
 When did we become so hard on ourselves?
-Setting an expectation that we need to recover and quickly simply makes recovery harder.
-And for many it suggests that no matter what horrible stuff happens to you, especially if it is repeated trauma that we should focus on getting over it and being happy it happened.
+Setting an expectation that we need to recover “quickly” actually makes recovery even harder.
+And for many, the have gratitude culture suggests that no matter what horrible stuff happens to you, even if it is repeated trauma, we should focus on getting over it and being happy it happened.

 I am human

 I have learned that being human is balancing two opposites; times to work hard and rest, between strengths and weakness, between the inner experience and the outer experience.
 Being human means, I am a living, breathing, and evolving being.
 I will make mistakes and have great successes, and both are perfectly me.